rkjain/python_main/README.md

 - del dict[key], del dict
 - dict.pop(key)
 - Keys list(dict.keys())
+- key in {}
 - Values list(dict.values())
 - Create dicts dict(key1=10, key2=20)
 - Create dicts dict([('age',10),('name','bob')])

-## Conditionals and Comparisons
+## Conditionals
 - if / elif / else
 - if condition: followed by indented next line
-- > , >= , < , <=
 - 2 in / not in [12,20]

+## Ternary Operator
+- x = 3 if a > b else 3

 ## Loops

+- for , while, usage of break, continue
+- usage of pass in a function
 - while COND: pass
 - continue in the while loop to continue with the  next iteration
 - break to break the loop
 - pass does nothing
-- print(f'the total count is {count}')
 - for var in list/tuple/dict.keys()
 - iterate over a list of tuples for x,y in[(10,20),(30,40)]
 - iterate over a dict for key,value in dict.items()

-## Logical Operations
-- name = '' , not name
-- you can use if not, we want something to execute when the value is false
-- if one condition or other is true
-- use or to set default values
-- or will return the first truthy value or last value
-- use and if both operations are true
-- and will return the first value that is falsy or the last value

 ## UserInput
 - input('Enter a value')